-YPI's vision for Valley Tech Academy is to prepare students for college and careers by providing saturation services based on the Promise Neighborhoods model so successfully implemented in programs such as the Harlem Children's Zone in New York.
-The school will provide high school youth with intellectual tools necessary to become successful students and active citizens.
-Through clear and high expectations for all students, a rigorous curriculum, a personalized learning environment, and family-school-community partnerships, YPI will help students overcome traditional barriers and empower them to succeed in high school and college.
-This will be done within the framework of a community school model that provides services for all students and families at the school.
+YPI's vision for Central Middle School #7 is to prepare students for college and careers by providing saturation services based on the Full-Service Community Schools and Promise Neighborhood model so successfully implemented in programs such as the Harlem Children's Zone in New York as well as by YPI in communities that include Pico Union/Westlake and Pacoima.
+The school will provide youth with intellectual tools necessary to become successful students and active citizens.
+Through clear and high expectations for all students, a rigorous curriculum, a personalized learning environment, and family-school-community partnerships, YPI will help students overcome traditional barriers and empower them to succeed in middle school, while preparing them for high school and college.
+This will be done within the framework of a community model that provides services for all students and families at the school while working in close cooperation with other community and City partners to provide critical resources for students and families.

-The high school will embrace Culturally Relevant and Responsive Education (CRRE) in educating students.
+The middle school will embrace Culturally Relevant and Responsive Education (CRRE) in educating students.
 Defined as adjusting how we teach to the needs and experiences of students, it uses the cultural knowledge, prior experiences, frames of reference, and performance styles of students to make learning encounters more relevant and effective for them.
 This is a strong fit for the community school model YPI and partners will implement working with families.
 Research affirms that culture, teaching, and learning are interconnected and that school achievement increases to the extent that teaching employs the cultural referents of the students to whom it is directed (Gay, 2000).

 YPI will partner with teachers and families to provide choice and culturally relevant instruction.
-The school will be a multimedia small school (serving no more than 540 students in grades 9-12) with a technological vision to create a place of learning that empowers students.
+The school will be small (serving 450 students in grades 6-8) with a technological vision to create a place of learning that empowers students to become functional and prepared communicators for the demanding global requirements of the future.